rmsk2/soundy/README.md

 zero based index of the track which would be played and `play_time` is used to determine the offset in seconds into this file.
 This is used to restart playback on the same spot where it was stopped.
 For this to work 100% reliably, MP3 files should not be encoded with a variable bit rate.
 This is
 [a limitation](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music.play) of `pygame`.
 The value `card_id` determines the id of the card which is used as the `playlist card` for this playlist.
-As described above these ids can be determined by `id_gen.py` for DESFire cards and by the position of its ATR in `ALL_ATRS` for all other cards. `data_dir` specifies the directory in which the actual sound files are stored.
+As described above these ids can be determined by `id_gen.py` for DESFire and
+ISO 14443 Type A cards and by the position of the ATR in `ALL_ATRS` for all other cards. `data_dir` specifies the directory in which the actual sound files are stored.
 The list `titles` specifies the names and positions of the individual tracks on this playlist, i.e. the sequence in this list determines the sequence in which these tracks are played back.

 You can use the program `create_list.py` from this repo to create a new playlist.
 Execute `python3 create_list.py <dir to list> <new playlist file>`, where `<dir to list>` is the directory which contains the music files of the playlist and `<new playlist file>` has to specify the name of the file